TienPhanDev/lawyer_app/README.md

 # Lawyer Application README

-To-Dos
--from signup, redirect to multiform for lawyer completion
+-from signup, redirect to multiform for lawyer completion (hidden field values from profile to account???)
--Implement below in UsersController; otherwise user can type users/1/edit and change data. current_user -> logged_in? before_action :logged_in_user, only: [:edit, :update]
-# Confirms a logged-in user.
-  def logged_in_user
-    unless logged_in?
-      flash[:danger] = "Please log in."
-      redirect_to login_url
-    end
-  end
--create seed data
+-if user logged in, signup button shouldnt be on front page -when lawyer cancels consult, it still have notification number in show page due to "accepted_requests", maybe change to active_requests? and request/id can still be visited somehow; likely due to request accepted but not yet accepted by client and so not a consult yet but our delete method routed to delete(request.consult.id)
+-line 34 of user.show breaks if client is offered consult; no lawyer.name

 **DEMO**
--Showcase static pages layout links without being logged in(emphasize how header links differ once logged in) -Go to signup page & show how failure to signup presents errors correctly -Signup new client;
+-Showcase static pages layout links without being logged in(emphasize how header links differ once logged in)

+-Go to multi-step signup form and show creation of new client OR
+-Go to signup page & show how failure to signup presents errors correctly

+-Signup new client;
   -point out header links changed due to logged in status -point out client CRUD functionality